Alaska tour news & travel advisory

 What is the difference between a Standard and an Upgraded Tour from Alaska Tours?

-Standard Tour Packages
+Standard Program of Tour Packages

 Our standard tour itineraries include accommodation in tourist and moderate-class hotels/motels.
 These hotels or motels are clean and comfortable.
 Some of these properties have additional amenities such as a small restaurant, shuttle bus service, and a tour desk, and some may also offer a complimentary continental breakfast.
 Meals are not typically included in our packages and are on your own.
 We cannot guarantee accommodations that include a continental breakfast.
 Generally speaking, standard accommodations in Anchorage have a courtesy shuttle for airport and train departures/arrivals.

-Upgraded Tours Packages
+Upgraded Program of Tours Packages

 Our upgraded tour programs include better moderate and first-class HOTELS wherever possible in the itinerary.
 The properties typically offer a broader range of services, such as a full-service restaurant, room service, or pool and spa facilities.
 Generally, upgraded hotels do not include breakfast.
 Upgraded accommodations in Anchorage do not have hotel shuttle services.